Dear Parents and Carers,

 1. Do not bring your child to Playgroup if they or anyone who lives with them are displaying any Coronavirus symptoms, or has displayed symptoms (and not had a negative test) within the last 14 days.

-2. Do not bring risk of infection to Playgroup; ensure your child and family group continue to maintain the government ‘Social Distancing’ rules.
+2. Do not bring risk of infection to Playgroup; ensure your child and family group continue to maintain the government ‘Social Distancing’ rules and guidelines.

 3. To minimise transference risk we will spend as much time as reasonably possible outside in the ‘garden’ or going for walks, weather permitting.
 Please ensure your child is protected by applying sun protection lotion before session.
 Staff will not apply sun lotion to the children.

-5. Children should be dropped-off or picked up by only one person (if possible) and only someone from their own family group.
+6. Children should be dropped-off or picked up by only one person (if possible) and only someone from their own family group as per current guidelines.

 Once early years and childcare providers open to more children, all children who are attending a childcare setting will have access to a test if they display symptoms of coronavirus, and are encouraged to get tested in this scenario.
 The aim is to enable children to get back to childcare, and their parents or carers not to need to self-isolate any longer than is necessary, if the test proves to be negative.
 A positive test will ensure rapid action to protect other children and staff in their setting.

-We ask all parents and carers to ensure they organise a test for their child, in the event that they develop coronavirus symptoms, and notify us immediately of a positive test.
+We ask all parents and carers to ensure they organise a test for their child, in the event that they develop coronavirus symptoms, and notify us immediately of the outcome of the test.
 Further guidance is available about getting tested.